chrillewoodz/ng-boilerplate/README.md

 - `ClientStorage`, automatically fallbacks to cookies if `localStorage` isn't available.
 This is what you will use most of the times rather than calling `localStorage` or `Cookies`.
 It also automatically stringifies and parse your data so you don't have to worry about it every time.
 - `StorageLogger`, when storing data via this service it will also expose an `Observable` which you can subscribe to in order to react to changes to `localStorage` or cookies.
 - `Utils`, a static service which exposes a set of useful functions such as `findObjectIndex`, `findObjectByQuery` and `getUniqueID` and more.
+- `DateService`, a service which contains useful functions for working with dates.
+Currently only filled with a function for providing locale data for the PrimeNG datepicker.

 **Got a service request?
 Please open an issue and be as specific as possible with the behavior, requirements etc.**

 ### Pipes (`@pipes/*`)
 - `CapitalizePipe`/`capitalize`, the first letter of the value (not each word)